yearn/yearn-vaults-v3/TECH_SPEC.md

 Both of this offsets will prevent front running (as the profit was already earned and was not distributed yet)

 ## Vault Management
-Vault management is split into function specific roles.
-Each permissioned function has its own corresponding Role.
+Vault management is split into capability roles.
+Each permissioned function is assigned a role, and closely related functions may share one.

 This means roles can be combined all to one address, each distributed to separate addresses or any combination in between